 Rumour has it that following on from the immense popularity of their two-month pop-up at MO Bar last year, PDT will be returning—on a permanent basis.

-The team behind Pirata and The Optimist are launching this Nikkei-themed restaurant on Lyndhurst Terrace later this month.
-Read more
+The team behind Pirata and The Optimist have launched a Nikkei-themed restaurant on Lyndhurst Terrace.
+Read our review

-As well as TokyoLima, the team will also be launching a pasta bar concept in Wan Chai.
-Read more
+As well as TokyoLima, the team have also launched a pasta bar concept in Wan Chai.
+Read our review

 Dr Fern’s Gin Parlour

-Gin is in for 2017, and we can’t wait for the opening of this slick bar from the team behind Mrs Pound.
-No doubt, they will bring great libations to the basement of Landmark.
+Gin is in for 2017, as evidenced by the opening of this slick bar from the team behind Mrs Pound.

 It seems like there’s a bit of a pho renaissance happening in Central, with last year’s Pho Bar in Li Yuen Street West and Le Pho on Lyndhurst Terrace.
-The former will have competition as the Wan Chai pho bar is opening a second branch right on their turf.
+The former will have competition as the Wan Chai pho bar has just opened a second branch right on their turf.

 Apart from the relaunch of Blue, 2016 was relatively quiet for the Maximal Concepts group.
 Now we know why—this year, the group will be revealing two new restaurants.